MYSTERIOUS WESTERN TIBET TOUR ITINERARY

 As you enjoy the ride from Gerze to Nima, you will have a rare chance to see a variety of rare wildlife that can only be seen in remote areas of western Tibet.
 Animals like Tibetan Gazelle, marmot, and Black-Neck-Crane, Wild Donkey, etc. will keep you company in Northern Ngari where there is little human presence.
 After we pass Tsochen County, tourists can see many colorful mountains, red, green, or yellow, largely due to the abundant mineral resources are hidden inside these mountains.
 The road gets bumpier as we move from Tsochen to Zhari Namtso Lake.
 The lake is widely known as the largest Seling lake with the highest altitude in Ngari region and its favorable environment produces Tibetan cashmere goats.

 In the afternoon, we will be arriving at Thara Yumtso Lake, which is the holiest lake in Bon religion.
 Many believe that its holiness is equal to that of Mt.
 Kailash and Lake Manasarovar.
 It’s said that the color of the lake can change three times within a single day.

 Stay overnight in Wanpo South Village

 Day 18 – Wanpo South Village – Nima – Banga: Tibetan gazelles and Seling Tso

 Today, we will have an early start.
 After we leave Wanpo, and you will find yourselves travel in the world of Tibetan Gazelles and finally we will reach Seling Tso around noon after passing numerous small lakes.
 Seling Tso is the second largest saline lake in northern Tibet, only next to Namtso Lake.
 In Tibetan, it is believed to be a “Demon Lake”.

-Around 3-4 hours’ drive, we will arrive at Tashi Island of Namtso.
+We will drive for 3-4 hours before arriving at Tashi Island of Namtso.
 Here, you can enjoy the stunning view of Namtso and climb Tashi Island to have a panoramic view of the biggest salt lake in Tibet.
 Never miss the chance to view the starry night at the bank of Namtso Lake.
 It will definitely be one of the highlights of this long journey.

 Day 20 – Damshung to Lhasa